 Nose and all other facial and body piercings are strictly forbidden.

 Coloured or bleached hairstyles are not acceptable at Baycroft.
 Any hair colour must be a naturally occurring shade.
 No exaggerated hairstyles are permitted.
-This includes beading, braiding and extreme colouring or highlights.
 Long hair must be tied up for PE.

-For parents’ guidance, boys’ haircuts should be no shorted than Grade 2 on any part of the head.
+For parents’ guidance, student haircuts should be no shorted than Grade 2 on any part of the head.

 Shaved tramlines/patterns or other markings are strictly forbidden.